isomerpages/ura-lkywcp/pages/glossary.md

 #### **P**

+- **Participatory planning**: refers to an approach in urban planning and development that emphasises the active involvement of community members, stakeholders, and other interested parties in the planning process.
+Its goal is to promote greater transparency, accountability, and democracy in decision-making, and to ensure that the needs and perspectives of all stakeholders are taken into account.
 - **Public-private partnership (PPP)**: refers to a contractual agreement between a government or public entity and a private sector entity, in which the two parties collaborate to deliver a project or service that would traditionally be provided by the public sector alone.
 PPPs typically involve a private sector partner that designs, builds, finances, operates, and/or maintains a public infrastructure project or delivers a public service, while the public partner retains ownership and oversight of the project or service.
 PPPs are often used to deliver large-scale infrastructure projects, such as highways, airports, and water treatment plants, as well as social services, such as healthcare, education, and affordable housing.

 [Back to top](#directory)